Elliptically Distributed Lozenge Tilings of a Hexagon: Correlation kernel and determinantal representations

-\begin{proof} This proof is essentially the same as that of Lemma 5.3 in \cite{War}, but is reproduced here for clarity.
-A first observation is that the constant in front of the right hand side will not matter much, and because it is ignored, the proof is somewhat simpler (of course, something has to be said about it not being 0).
-If we denote the left hand side by $L$ and the right hand side by $R$, we notice both $L$ and $R$ are elliptic in the $z_k$'s (for $R$ this is a direct calculation, and for $L$ the biorthogonal functions inside the determinant are elliptic as mentioned in the previous section though one can just see this from the definition in terms of abelian interpolation functions).
-Fixing a variable $z_k$, we see poles for $L/R$ come from the zeros of $R$ or the poles of $L$.
-For the latter, the poles are controlled by $u_0$ but are exactly canceled by the zeros of $1/R$ appearing in the univariate product (one can see this from the definition of biorthogonal functions in terms of abelian interpolation functions).
-For the former the zeros of $R$ possibly leading to poles are $z_k = z_l, z_k = 1/z_l$ for $l \ne k$ (and $p$ shifts thereof).
+\begin{proof} This proof is essentially the same as that of Lemma~5.3 in~\cite{War}, but is reproduced here for clarity.
+A first observation is that the constant in front of the right-hand side will not matter much, and because it is ignored, the proof is somewhat simpler (of course, something has to be said about it not being zero).
+If we denote the left-hand side by $L$ and the right-hand side by $R$, we notice both $L$ and $R$ are elliptic in the $z_k$'s (for $R$ this is a direct calculation, and for $L$ the biorthogonal functions inside the determinant are elliptic as mentioned in the previous section though one can just see this from the definition in terms of abelian interpolation functions).
+Fixing a variable $z_k$, we see poles for $L/R$ come from the zeros of $R$ or the poles of~$L$.
+For the latter, the poles are controlled by~$u_0$ but are exactly canceled by the zeros of $1/R$ appearing in the univariate product (one can see this from the definition of biorthogonal functions in terms of abelian interpolation functions).
+For the former the zeros of $R$ possibly leading to poles are $z_k = z_l$, $z_k = 1/z_l$ for $l \ne k$ (and $p$ shifts thereof).
 Plugging in $z_k = z_l$ into $L$ makes two columns the same, so $L$ vanishes.
-Since univariate biorthogonal functions are $BC_1$-symmetric in the variable (a fact made explicit in the previous section in the definition in terms of abelian interpolation functions; see also \cite{BCn}), $L$ also vanishes if $z_k z_l = 1$ for some $l \ne k$.
+Since univariate biorthogonal functions are $BC_1$-symmetric in the variable, $L$ also vanishes if $z_k z_l = 1$ for some $l \ne k$.
 Hence all the poles of $L/R$ are removable, and since $L/R$ is elliptic, it must be constant.
 To show the constant is nonzero, we notice that the functions inside the determinant are linearly independent, so the columns of the determinant are linearly independent.
 This concludes the proof. \end{proof}

-\begin{remark} A more convoluted way to arrive at such determinantal representations (but the way that nevertheless suggested the formula above) would be to take the right hand side of the above formula and observe it appears in Corollary 5.4 of \cite{War}.
-What appear in the determinant on the left are the abelian interpolation functions $R^*_l$ discussed in the previous section:
+\begin{Remark}We arrived at the above formula noticing the right-hand side appears in Corollary~5.4 of~\cite{War}.
+What appear in the determinant on the left are the abelian interpolation functions $R^*_l$ discussed in the previous section